 P. LINDSAY CHASE-LANSDALE

-P. Lindsay Chase Lansdale is the Frances Willard Professor of Human Development and Social Policy in the School of Education and Social Policy (SESP) and a Faculty Fellow in the Institute for Policy Research (IPR) at Northwestern University.
-She is also the Vice Provost for Academics.
+P. Lindsay Chase-Lansdale is Professor Emerita of Human Development and Social Policy in the School of Education and Social Policy and Faculty Fellow Emerita at the Institute for Policy Research, Northwestern University.
+She is an expert on the interface between research and social policy for children and families and currently co-directs the Northwestern Two-Generation Research Initiative (NU2Gen).

 MICHELENE T.H.
 CHI